De la Gente (day lah hen'-tay) means "from the people" and that's exactly what our coffee is. Great coffee. Direct from farmers. Changing lives.

 Despite the fact that coffee is one of the most valuable global industries, the farmers who harvest the world's coffee beans are economically disadvantaged.
 Farmers work hard planting, cultivating, and harvesting coffee, yet they receive very little for their harvest when it comes time to sell.
 This leaves their families and communities unable to provide basic education, housing, nutrition, and healthcare necessary to foster healthy and prosperous lives.

 We set out to change that.
 In order to eradicate the marginalization of farmers, we have created an integrated international supply chain that links farmers directly with consumers and extends all the way from the field to the final sale.
 We partner with cooperatives that produce great coffee but lack the ability to reap the rewards of the (literal!) fruits of their labor.
-We facilitate the sale of their coffee directly to consumers and roasters in a number of countries, and farmers receive as much as 250% more than they would selling via other options available.
+We facilitate the sale of their coffee directly to consumers and roasters in a number of countries.

-Our impact is not just incremental, but transformative.
-By selling through our supply chain, farmers are able to earn much more than they would otherwise.
-Generally, farmers earn between 40% and 250% more than they would selling their product in the local markets available to them.
+Generally, farmers earn up to 30% more than they would selling their product in the local markets available to them, and can count on stability in prices from year to year.
 These extra profits give farmers a chance to achieve what they had previously only dreamed of - investing in their families for a brighter and more prosperous future.